 Please leave your request for a repeat prescription in the box provided or post it to the surgery.
-If you ask us to add your email address to your medical record we will send you an invitation to use ‘The Waiting Room’.
+Alternatively, click the link above to order your repeat prescriptioin.
+If you have not used this service before you will need to register for this service before you order.
 This is an on-line service that takes you into the medication screen of your medical records.
 Your repeat medication is brought up for you to tick the items you require, there is also a free text box to add any comments or request other medication previously prescribed but not listed.

 If you prefer you can still send an email to: firstname.lastname@example.org.
 Internet messaging carries a risk of interception so please be aware of this risk each time you use the service.

 If using email please include full details (i.e. name, address, date of birth plus the full name of the item required including the strength), otherwise tick the items you need on the left-hand section of your previous prescription form.